 Possession and distribution of marijuana is a common offense in the New Jersey area.
 Marijuana possession and distribution laws as well as the penalties for violating such laws vary based on the quantity of the marijuana, the nature of the possession, and the prior offenses of the defendant being accused.
 Marijuana and hashish are grouped together under New Jersey Law.
-The Law Offices of Herbert I Ellis, P.C. offer experienced criminal defense in Freehold, New Jersey.
+Ellis Law offers experienced criminal defense in Freehold, New Jersey.

 Simple Possession of Marijuana

 Simple Possession Law in New Jersey states that an individual may not knowingly possess or obtain illegal substances including marijuana.
 Possession of 50 grams or less of marijuana or five grams or less of hashish is considered a disorderly person charge.
 Possession of more than 50 grams of marijuana or of more than five grams of hashish is considered a fourth degree offense and may carry a fine of up to $25,000.

 There are many defenses your attorney may examine in your marijuana possession case such as whether there was a proper Search and Seizure.
 There are also several options a defendant may explore to avoid a conviction for a marijuana possession charge such as indictment through Pretrial Intervention or through Drug Court.
 A charge of disorderly persons offense, when the marijuana possession charge is for 50 grams or less, may be handled in Municipal Court and therefore eligible for Conditional Discharge.

 Under the Influence of Marijuana

 A charge of being under the influence of marijuana is an independent offense from marijuana possession.
 An under the influence charge is a disorderly persons offense and may be filed as a companion charge for improper disposition offense.

 Possession with Intent to Distribute Marijuana